bluefeet/GIS-Distance/README.md

 # SEE ALSO

 - [Geo::Distance](https://metacpan.org/pod/Geo::Distance) - Is deprecated in favor of using this module.
-- [Geo::Distance::Google](https://metacpan.org/pod/Geo::Distance::Google) - While in the Geo::Distance, namespace this isn't
+- [Geo::Distance::Google](https://metacpan.org/pod/Geo::Distance::Google) - While in the Geo::Distance namespace, this isn't
 actually related to Geo::Distance at all.
-Might be useful.
+Might be useful though.
 - [GIS::Distance::Lite](https://metacpan.org/pod/GIS::Distance::Lite) - An old fork of this module, not recommended.
 - [Geo::Distance::XS](https://metacpan.org/pod/Geo::Distance::XS) - Used to be used by [Geo::Distance](https://metacpan.org/pod/Geo::Distance) but no longer is.
 - [Geo::Ellipsoid](https://metacpan.org/pod/Geo::Ellipsoid) - Or use [GIS::Distance::GeoEllipsoid](https://metacpan.org/pod/GIS::Distance::GeoEllipsoid) for a uniform